carbon-language/carbon-lang/docs/design/generics/details.md

 To reduce the boilerplate needed to support these implicit conversions when defining operator overloads, Carbon has the `like` operator.
-This operator can only be used in the type or type-of-type part of an `impl` declaration, as part of a forward declaration or definition, in a place of a type.
+This operator can only be used in the type or facet type part of an `impl` declaration, as part of a forward declaration or definition, in a place of a type.

 ```
 // Notice `f64` has been replaced by `like f64`